knauzdev/DayZPersistentSP/README.md

 3. Magazine ammo counters and item quantities do not save.
 They will always be set to max when spawning in.

+4. Admin menu not working completely.
+If you want to use it stick to the old version of this mod or use Arkensor's offline mod.

 # Troubleshooting:

 **Light blue screen when starting the game:** Run the "resetsave.bat" file from the download.

 **Script or compile errors:** Remove "init.c" and perform a Steam intengrity check on your game.
 (DayZ->Properties->Local files->Verify local game cache).
 Might have to click it twice to get the right tool.
 (Do not trust the custom "DayZ cleanup tool", make sure you run the actual Steam verifier).
 Then follow the install instructions again.

+# Credits:

+**Arkensor** for hack options.